c78867886/TwitterBaby/README.md

 ## Built With

-Dropwizard - The web framework used
+Angular 2 - The web framework used
-Maven - Dependency Management
-ROME - Used to generate RSS Feeds
-Contributing
+Echo - Go web framework
+MongoDB - Database used

 ## Version